dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-01-14-bitcoin-is-time.md

 The present moment, however, can absolutely be an illusion in Bitcoin.
 Since there is no central authority in the network, strange situa­tions can arise.
-While unlikely, it is possible that a valid block is found at the same time (again: apolo­gies to all physi­cists), which will make the clock tick forward in two different places at once.
+While unlikely, it is possible that two valid blocks are found at the same time (again: apolo­gies to all physi­cists), which will make the clock tick forward in two different places at once.
 However, since the two different blocks will very likely differ in their content, they